 The 2020 Symposium on Wound Care and Hyperbaric Medicine is organized by HyperHeal Wound Care & Hyperbarics.
 The symposium is held from Mar 21 - 22, 2020 at Hyatt Regency Baltimore Inner Harbor, Baltimore, Maryland, United States of America.

-This course has been designed to meet the educational needs of MD’s, DO’s, PA’s, NP’s, RN’s, podiatrists, and hyperbaric technicians and other health care professionals involved in treating patients where hyperbaric medicine is recommended.
+This course has been designed to meet the educational needs of MD’s, DO’s, Podiatrists, PA’s, NP’s, RN’s, and Hyperbaric technicians and other health care professionals involved in treating patients where hyperbaric medicine is recommended.
 This includes all health professionals that are involved in wound care.

 Continuing Education Credits: